cgs-ist/student-grade-predictor-William-Laverty/README.md

 5. **Model Evaluation:** After training, the model's performance is evaluated using the test data.
 Two common evaluation metrics used are Mean Squared Error (MSE) and R-squared (R2).
 MSE measures the average squared difference between the predicted and actual grades, while R2 indicates how well the model explains the variance in the target variable.

-6. **Example Prediction:** The code algorithmnstrates how to make predictions for a new student using the trained model.
-You can input the first-period grade, second-period grade, and weekly study time of a new student, and the model will predict their final grade (G3).
+6. **Example Prediction with GUI:** The code features an interactive GUI that allows users to input the first-period grade, second-period grade, and weekly study time of a new student.
+The model will predict their final grade (G3) based on these inputs, providing a convenient and user-friendly way to utilize the predictor.

 ### 📚 References